View this document as: a single page | multiple pages.

 Security Controls

-The IdP and RP SHALL employ appropriately tailored security controls from the moderate baseline security controls defined in [SP800-53] or equivalent federal (e.g., [FEDRAMP]) or industry standard that the organization has determined for the information systems, applications, and online services that these guidelines are used to protect.
-The IdP and RP SHALL ensure that the minimum assurance-related controls for the appropriate systems, or equivalent, are satisfied.
+IdPs and CSPs SHALL employ appropriately tailored security controls from at least the moderate baseline security controls defined in [SP800-53] or an equivalent federal (e.g., [FEDRAMP]) or industry standard that the organization has determined for the information systems, applications, and online services that these guidelines are used to protect.
+RPs SHALL employ appropriately tailored security controls from at least the low baseline security controls defined in [SP800-53] or an equivalent federal (e.g., [FEDRAMP]) or industry standard that the organization has determined for the information systems, applications, and online services that these guidelines are used to protect.
+RPs that request or process personal information SHALL employ appropriately tailored security controls from at least the moderate baseline security controls defined in [SP800-53] or an equivalent federal (e.g., [FEDRAMP]) or industry standard.
+CSPs, IdPs, and RPs SHALL ensure that the minimum assurance-related controls for the appropriate systems or equivalent are satisfied or exceeded.

-An injection attack in the context of a federated protocol consists of an attacker attempting to force an RP to accept or process an assertion or assertion reference in order to gain access to the RP or deny a legitimate subscriber access to the RP.
+An assertion injection attack in the context of a federated protocol consists of an attacker attempting to force an RP to accept or process an assertion or assertion reference in order to gain access to the RP or deny a legitimate subscriber access to the RP.
 The attacker does this by taking an assertion or assertion reference and injecting it into a vulnerable RP.
-If the attacker is able to do this successfully, the attacker can trick an RP into binding the attacker’s session to the federated identifier in the assertion.
-The attackers assertion could be either stolen from a legitimate subscriber or manufactured to perpetrate the attack.
+A successful attacker can trick an RP into binding the attacker’s session to the federated identifier in the assertion.
+The attacker’s assertion could be either stolen from a legitimate subscriber or manufactured to perpetrate the attack.

-Protection from injection attacks is recommended at all FALs, and this protection is required at FAL2 and above.
+Protection from assertion injection attacks is recommended at all FALs and required at FAL2 and above.
 In all cases, the RP needs to take reasonable steps to prevent an attacker from presenting an injected assertion or assertion reference based on the nature of the RP software, the capabilities of the federation protocol in use, and the needs of the overall system.
-Both [OIDC] and [SAML] provide mechanisms for injection protection including nonces sent from the RP during the request, RP authentication for back-channel communications, and methods for the RP to start the federation transaction and track its state throughout the process.
+Both [OIDC] and [SAML] provide mechanisms for assertion injection protection, including nonces sent from the RP during the request, RP authentication for back-channel communications, and methods for the RP to start the federation transaction and track its state throughout the process.
 Different mechanisms provide different degrees of protection and are applicable in different circumstances.
-While the details of specific protections will vary based on the federation protocol and technology in use, common best practices such as the following can be used to limit the attack surface:
+While the details of specific protections will vary based on the federation protocol and technology in use, common best practices can be used to limit the attack surface, such as:

-Injection attacks are particularly dangerous when combined with phishing attacks.
-When combined, the attacker can either trick the subscriber into generating a valid assertion for the attacker to inject into the attacker’s session, or the attacker can trick the subscriber into injecting the attacker’s assertion into the subscriber’s session at the RP.
+Assertion injection attacks are particularly dangerous when combined with phishing attacks because the attacker can either trick the subscriber into generating a valid assertion for the attacker to inject into the attacker’s session, or the attacker can trick the subscriber into injecting the attacker’s assertion into the subscriber’s session at the RP.

 Protecting Subscriber Information